- Real Estate

 The Meat Wagon, a Sioux Empire Fair staple that also operates a kiddie train, also will be back at Family Fest and German Fest this summer.
 The ride for kids is becoming even more popular than his pulled pork, joked Pat Minihan, who runs the business with his wife, Melissa.
 They spend most of their time catering for private events.
 The Meat Wagon serves St. Louis and baby back ribs, shredded brisket, pulled pork, sliced pork loin, hot dogs, hamburgers and more.

 This Ward-based business has two ice cream trucks that run seven days a week.
 Scott and Debbie Handberg started Monkey Business Treats in 2015 and expanded to the second truck in 2017.
 The trucks fill their schedule with public and private events and drive through neighborhoods in more than 30 towns in South Dakota and Minnesota, with locations posted on Monkey Business’ Facebook page.
 They might come to Sioux Falls this year, Debbie Handberg said.
 Monkey Business Treats serves more than 50 varieties of frozen treats, hand-dipped root beer floats and frozen treats for dogs.
 This year, the Handbergs are adding dairy-free treats to their alternative choices that are gluten-free and nut tree-free.
+Update late May: The Handbergs have sold one of the trucks to friends in Slayton, Minn., who plan to turn it into a food truck.

 Maxine Montreal, who describes her food as “grandma-type cooking,” keeps busy serving food at businesses, festivals and auctions, and catering private events.
 She always serves hamburgers and goulash, and has a variety of rotating specials and homemade desserts.
 She also has a breakfast menu that includes casseroles and biscuits and gravy.
 Montreal keeps her Facebook page updated.